amrendrakind/math-magicians/README.md

 - Make simple calculations.
 - Read a random math-related quote.

-You can find project at https://amrendrakind.github.io/math-magicians/
+You can find live project at https://amrendrakind.github.io/math-magicians/

 ## Built With